Francisco de Sandoval y Rojas, 1st Duke of Lerma

 Francisco Gómez de Sandoval y Rojas, 1st Duke of Lerma, 5th Marquess of Denia, 1st Count of Ampudia (1552/1553 – 17 May 1625), was a favourite of Philip III of Spain, the first of the validos ('most worthy') through whom the later Habsburg monarchs ruled.
-He was succeeded by the Count-Duke of Olivares.
+His administration was marked by costly wars, including the Twelve Years' Truce with the Dutch Republic, financial mismanagement, and the controversial expulsion of the Moriscos.
+Eventually, he was deposed in 1618 under a palace intrigue orchestrated by his son and political rival, Cristóbal de Sandoval.
+Lerma retired as a cardinal and was succeeded by the Count-Duke of Olivares but faced financial penalties and died in 1625 at Valladolid.

 Biography

+Believed to have been born in 1552, Francisco de Sandoval was the son of Francisco de Rojas de Sandoval, Count of Lerma and Marquis of Denia.
+His mother was Isabelle de Borgia, daughter of Saint Francis Borgia, Duke of Gandía and General of the Jesuit Order.

+Influence

 The family of Sandoval was ancient and powerful.
-Lerma was born and raised at Tordesillas.
+The future duke of Lerma was born and raised at Tordesillas.
 As long as Philip II lived, the nobles had little effective share in the government, with the exception of a few who were appointed viceroys or commanded armies abroad.
-The future duke of Lerma passed his time as a courtier, and made himself a favourite with the young prince Philip, heir to the Spanish throne.
-The dying king Philip II foresaw that Lerma was one of those nobles who were likely to mislead the new sovereign.
+Lerma passed his time as a courtier, and made himself a favourite with the young prince Philip, heir to the Spanish throne.
+The dying King Philip II foresaw that Lerma was one of those nobles who were likely to mislead the new sovereign.
 The old king's fears were, it is claimed by some, fully justified after his death.
-Others however, claim that Lerma was a fully capable favourite, as he led Castile and the Habsburg dominions on a more modest and economically viable course of peace than both Phillip II and Olivares during the reign of Phillip IV – both figures that have received far more positive recognition by historians.
+Others however, claim that Lerma was a fully capable favourite, as he led Castile and the Habsburg dominions on a more modest and economically viable course of peace than both Phillip II and Olivares during the reign of Philip IV – both figures that have received far more positive recognition by historians.

+According to Friar Juan Fernández de Medrano in 1601, Lerma was viewed by his contemporaries as the singular soul and guiding force of the Spanish monarchy, a leader whose virtues illuminated the kingdom like the Sun governing the heavens.
+He was seen as "a natural and divinely appointed leader, uniquely capable of maintaining unity and harmony within the state."
+Admired as the "universal father of the republic," Lerma was regarded as a figure who embodied the principles of religion, obedience, and justice, nurturing them as cultivated virtues.
+His leadership inspired loyalty and gratitude, seen as "a continuation of divine favor bestowed upon the monarchy, with his qualities likened to the greatness of Augustus."